JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: not the directory one?

-OK there is an other way
+NS: OK there is an other way
 much easier
 use the directory folder
 to find you texture